Machine learning on manifolds for inverse scattering: Lipschitz stability analysis: Numerical simulations

 In Figure \ref{error_plots} we plot absolute errors for computing $\sin \theta$ and $a$ using networks ${\cal N}_1, {\cal N}_2, {\cal N}_3$.
-The errors are shown for 1000 randomly generated examples.
-In each example, a random geometry is picked for $\Gamma$ by sampling random values for $a, \theta$ and a random support is chosen for $\psi$ by sampling random values for $o, \ell$ (with uniform distributions for $a, \theta, o, \ell$ within their range).
-We then randomly switch to case 1, 2, 3, or 4 (with probability 0.25 for each case).
-In case 1, the incidence angle for $\eta$ is randomly chosen (with a uniform distribution in $[0, 2 \pi]$).
-In case 2 or 3, the source is randomly chosen, with uniform distribution within its range.
-In case 4, we pick $\psi(t) = y_1(t) - \mathrm{i} \cos y_2(t)$ where again $y$ depends on $t$ through equation \eqref{bounded2 dir}.
-We then apply the neural networks ${\cal N}_1$, then ${\cal N}_2$ or ${\cal N}_3$ to these 1000 cases.
+The errors are shown for 1000 randomly generated examples, with and without noise.
 Collective run time for these 1000 cases is 0.06 seconds.
 Absolute errors for $\sin \theta$ and $a$ are shown in Figure \ref{error_plots} in blue.
-The average error for these 1000 cases is about 0.02 for $\sin \theta$ and 0.03 for $a$.
+The average error for these 1000 cases is about 0.02 for $\sin \theta$ and 0.03 for $a$, for the noise-free case.
+For the noisy case, these average errors rise to 0.08 and 0.09.